-Always remember that Umpqua Bank will never send email containing attachments, or require you to send personal information to us via email or pop-up windows.
-Treat any unsolicited request for Umpqua Bank account information you receive through emails, websites, or pop-up windows should be considered fraudulent and reported to us immediately.
+Always remember that Umpqua Bank will never send email containing attachments, or require you to send personal information to us via email or pop-up windows, and will never INITIATE text messages or calls for purposes of obtaining confidential information or initiating transactions.
+Any unsolicited request for Umpqua Bank account information you receive through emails, websites, or pop-up windows, text messages or phone calls should be considered fraudulent and reported to us immediately at 1-866-486-7782.

 What is phishing?